5 Push Notification Best Practices to Skyrocket App User Engagement

 Push Notifications are short-form content.
 Every word matters.
 Carefully crafted push notifications that have the right length, tone, and flavor can go a long way in creating the desired impact.

 In the example below, a fitness app sends this push notification on a Friday afternoon.
-The notification message is light and fun, instead of being plain and machine-like, thus boosting the user’s connect with the app.
+The notification message is light and fun instead of being plain and machine-like, thus boosting the user’s connection with the app.

 Fitness app attractive push notification message